Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Data

 \subsection{Pre-processing}

 Each spectrum consists of a set of photon count rates (in counts per second per keV) for each energy bin in a range covering from 0.5~keV to 8~keV.
-Depending on the total number of counts, each spectrum is binned differently in energy in order to achieve a fixed value of 10 counts per bin.
-In order to provide a fixed-length input to the transformer autoencoder, we resample the spectra onto a regular grid of energies via interpolation.
+Because the spectra have variable bin sizes, whereas the transformer autoencoder needs a fixed-length input, we resample the spectra onto a regular grid of energies via interpolation.
 Due to the energy-dependent noise level in the proportionality between charge and photon energy in the CCD detector, the energy resolution of Chandra spectra is higher at lower energies.
-Therefore, we model the spectra using a denser sampling at lower energies and a sparser sampling at higher energies by defining a logarithmic grid in base 10 with $N = 400$ points, spanning from a minimum energy $E_{min} = 0.5$ keV to a maximum energy $E_{max} = 8$ keV.
-The flux values are linearly interpolated using \texttt{interp1d}, and the selection of the number of interpolated points was done by evaluating the performance of the autoencoder for different interpolation lengths.\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html}}.
+Therefore, we model the spectra using a denser sampling at lower energies and a sparser sampling at higher energies by defining a logarithmic grid in base 10 with $N = 400$ points, spanning from a minimum energy of 0.5\,keV to a maximum energy of 8\,keV.
+The flux values are linearly interpolated using \texttt{interp1d}\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html}}.
+We determined the optimal number of grid points $N$ by testing values starting at 100 in increments of 50.
+At each step, the \ac{MAE} between the original and resampled spectra on the test set was computed.
+The improvement in \ac{MAE} was evaluated using bootstrapping to estimate $5\sigma$ confidence intervals for each step.
+To balance reconstruction accuracy and the length of the resampled spectra, the procedure was terminated when the $5\sigma$ intervals of consecutive MAE values first overlapped.
+Linear interpolation was chosen because it acts as a low-pass filter (i.e., it reduces high-frequency components, which also prevents the introduction of additional peaks), as shown in \citet{jokanovic_time-frequency_2015}.

 We normalize all the spectra in the count rate dimension to make it fit in the interval $[0,1]$ using min-max normalization, implemented through \texttt{MinMaxScaler}\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html}}, as shown in Fig. \ref{fig:resampling_example}.
 For a resampled spectrum $\tilde f$ with flux values $\tilde f_i$, the normalized flux values $\hat f_i$ are given by: